Avoid These 3 Common Mistakes in Your Organization’s Diversity & Inclusion Efforts

 But awareness alone doesn’t result in desired change.
 In fact, some studies have tied diversity training to an increase in bias and to a backlash against diversity.

 People across organizations are frustrated.
 Champions of diversity wonder what else they can do.
-Leaders are looking for results.
-Employees are tired of the messaging and training that makes people uncomfortable, rather than supports them in their real-life, day-to-day interactions.
-Everyone wishes there was a better solution.
+Leaders are looking for the right solutions.
+Employees need training that supports them in their real-life, day-to-day interactions.

 What to do instead: We’ve learned from our clients — and our own experiences — that aligning awareness and education with targeted action can change the pattern and foster real progress.
 Progress requires thoughtful leadership, so focus your efforts on leadership training that will promote more equitable, diverse, and inclusive organizations.